ABOUT BAITULMAL

 • House of Zakat & Waqf Uganda (HZWU)

-• Diwan Agency
+• Diwan Islamic Finance Agency

 This is the mother, apex and governing body of Muslims in Uganda, who constitute 6.5 million according to Uganda Bureau of statistics (UBOS).
 UMSC structures include; over 9 Regional Administrative Structures for easy service delivery and 78 Muslim Districts, 465 Muslim Counties and over 13,000 Mosque.
 It manages several Muslim-based institutions including; hospitals, health centres, Universities, post-secondary institutions, secondary schools, primary schools, Uganda Muslim Medical Bureau, radio and TV stations among others.